Motor Neurone Disease MND

 The work led by Bristol-based neurosurgeon Professor Steven Gill combines three elements.
 Gene Therapy with Viral Vectors delivered via Convection Enhanced Delivery CED.

 It is known that specific viruses can have a therapeutic effect on motor neurons.
 With a technique called Convection Enhance Delivery (CED).
 This is able to deliver these viruses directly to the neurons in the brain.
 Drug delivery to affected neurons, to correct or repair defects has been a major challenge.

-Professor Gill, known for his pioneering work with delivering drugs directly into the brain with CED to treat Parkinson’s Disease and brain tumours.
+Professor Gill is known for his pioneering work with delivering drugs directly into the brain with CED to treat Parkinson’s Disease and brain tumours.
 Professor Gill has conducted a number of pre-clinical tests with gene therapy targeting Motor Neurone Disease.